Friday, October 19, 2007

 Section 4: There shall be two conferences, equally dividing the league in half, thus dividing the people in twain.
 The Conferences shall be named Mason and Dixon, befitting the legacy and heritage of the league.

-Governor Rooney Beauregard Tuesday, PhD
+Dr. Rooney Beauregard Tuesday, Governor

 Section 5: The TCFL regular season shall be conducted weeks 1-13 of the NFL regular season.
-The TCFL post-season will run NFL weeks 14-16, with the Mason-Dixon Game (Pro Bowl) on week 17.
+The TCFL post-season will run NFL weeks 15-17, with the Mason-Dixon Game (Pro Bowl) on week 14.

 Section 6: All legislative Powers herein granted shall be given to the sovereign members to make necessary decisions regarding league business.
 This body of membership has been chosen amongst the worthy members of the Tuesday & Co. family.

 In order to meet the standards of league business, every sovereign member has the right to petition for control of the floor at the annual convention.
-If the vote pertains to daily league business, a simple majority will be taken for approval, unless the Commissioner sets a higher, reasonable voting requirement.

 Any proposed changes to the constitution will require a three-fourth majority vote, with no member abstaining on matters of the constitution.